zwikel/zwikel.github.io/README.md

 # zacharywikel.me
 My first personal website!
-Made with React in my free time =)
+Made in my free time using React.
+Feel free to take a look and let me know what you think!